veggiemonk/awesome-docker/README.md

 #### *If you see a link here that is not (any longer) a good fit, you can fix it by submitting a [pull request][editREADME] to improve this file.
 Thank you!*

-The creators and maintainers of this list do not receive and should not receive any form of payment to accept a change made by any contributor.
+The creators and maintainers of this list do not receive any form of payment to accept a change made by any contributor.
+This page is not an official Docker product in any way.
+It is a list of links to projects and is maintained by volunteers.
+Everybody is welcome to contribute.
 The goal of this repo is to index open-source projects, not to advertise for profit.

 All the links are monitored and tested with [awesome_bot](https://github.com/dkhamsing/awesome_bot) made by [@dkhamsing](https://github.com/dkhamsing)